 For Greek cuisine, the best bet is Taverna Olympos.
 This fabulous restaurant is reasonably priced and serves Greek food prepared by authentic Greek chefs—an absolute must during your trip to Prague.

 It’s a nice and modern, renovated Greek restaurant where it is possible to sit and enjoy views over the Vltava River.
 Mains are quite pricey, ranging from 300 to 1000 CZK.

 Address: Podolské nábř.
 1, Prague 4; www.delphi-restaurant.cz

 It’s a family restaurant with a great patio which has been open since 1997.
-Once you enter you will be welcomed with good service in a friendly home-feel atmosphere, and with filling and enjoyable Greek specialities.
+Once you enter, you will be welcomed with good service in a friendly home-feel atmosphere and filling and enjoyable Greek specialities.
 The restaurant decoration looks beautiful – even luxurious.
-Unfortunately this place is situated in the Zizkov quarter, and might be quite hard to reach by public transport.
+Unfortunately, this place is situated in the Zizkov quarter and might be quite hard to reach by public transport.
 Mains range from 180 to 450 CZK.